The APEX Nominating Committee invites applications for vacant positions on the APEX Board of Directors. These vacancies include:

 - Board governance, including Board leadership positions

-The Nominating Committee is looking for energetic individuals with good communications skills, who will promote and champion APEX within their organizations and/or region as well as through their professional and informal networks.
+The Nominating Committee is looking for energetic individuals with good communications skills, who will promote and champion APEX within their organizations as well as through their professional and informal networks.
 Board members should be aware of public service wide issues and trends that affect the Executive cadre.
 Experience as a board member for a not for profit organization or association would be an asset, but is not mandatory.

 The APEX Board of Directors reflects the various hierarchical levels that exist within the Executive Group as well as the spirit of diversity referenced in the Employment Equity and the Official Languages Acts.
-Newly-appointed Executives are also encouraged to apply.
+Newly appointed Executives are also encouraged to apply.

 - Influence senior decision-makers on issues of interest to Executives